svn2github/akismet/trunk/readme.txt

 = 3.3 =

 * Fixed bugs preventing the `akismet_add_comment_nonce` and `akismet_update_alert` wrapper functions from working properly.
+* Fixed bug preventing the loading indicator from appearing when re-checking all comments for spam.

 = 3.2 =
 *Release Date - 6 September 2016*